sadraliev/teleport/README.md

 - **Native APIs** for accessing device hardware features like camera, geolocation, and sensors.

 By enabling this integration, "Teleport" makes it possible for hybrid applications to offer a more native-like experience, giving web content inside the WebView access to the device's powerful capabilities.

+P.S:
+A space for those who think outside the box, create fearlessly, and turn ideas into reality.
+For innovators, artistic minds, and driven entrepreneurs